U.S. Crosses $31 Trillion in Debt Threshold

-The United States was reportedly in debt as of Friday to the tune of $20.16 trillion.
-Yes-that’s trillion.
+The United States was reportedly in debt to the tune of $31 trillion.
+Yes–that’s trillion.

 To put this figure into context, well, let’s just say that you could stack $100 bills in massive piles all around the Statue of Liberty, and literally box her completely in.

 How did the U.S. get here you may be thinking…Well, the massive debt is a combination of things including previous tax cuts, fighting in wars and economic stimulus.
 Think about that for a moment.
 The Iraq war, the war in Afghanistan, the QE used to combat the financial crises of 2008/2009, the Reagan tax cuts of the early 80s followed by tax cuts from Bush in the early 2000s.

 The price tag on such expenditures is enormous, and once you start adding interest on top of it, the effects of it are astounding.
 In fact, given such a significant sum, it begs the question of whether or not the money will ever-or could ever-actually be repaid.